aleinei/merchentapp/README.md

 15- if you press on cart with nothing defined it accepts Done

-16- On the Application menu-About show:  CANCELLED FOR THE MOMENT - AG
+16- On the Application menu-About show:  CANCELLED FOR THE MOMENT - AG Done

     a-  Server IP

-    b-  Mobile Application Version No.
+    b-  Mobile Application Version No. Done

 17- upon receiving the order, the customer should have an evaluation 5 stars to evaluate: Waiting